Christine Devine

 Christine Devine (born November 2, 1965) is an American television news anchor based in Los Angeles.
 She can be seen weeknights on KTTV's Fox 11 News.
 She has won 16 Emmys, including the prestigious Governors Award.
 Six Emmys were for Best Newscast.

 Early life and education

 Devine was born in Hamburg, New York, and grew up in Arizona.
 She graduated from Arizona State University in 1987 and began her career as a reporter in her home state before joining KTTV.
 She is in the Walter Cronkite School of Broadcast Journalism's Hall of Fame, and received ASU's Founders Day Alumni Achievement award.
 She attended on the Leadership Scholarship.
 She is currently on the Alumni Association board.
 In 2021 she received an honorary doctorate at Cal State LA Commencement.

 Devine attended Tolleson Union High School in Tolleson, Arizona.
 She was Valedictorian and was voted "Most Likely to Succeed."

 She is of Brazilian and European American ancestry.
-Her mother married Dr. Jack Devine.
+Her mother married Jack Devine.
 He legally adopted her and she changed her name to Christine Devine.